bnpnetwork/bnp.js/README.md

 ## NOTE

-The previous version of `bnpjs` can be found at https://github.com/ensdomains/ensjs/tree/v1
+These version of `bnpjs` can be is still at beta.